stacs-srg/valipop/docs/guides/config.md

 `output_record_format`

 - This specifies the output format of the population records.
 These records represent the simulated population by representing each birth, death, and marriage between `t0` and `tE` in tabular form.

+`output_graph_format`

+This specifies the output format of the generated graph from the population simulation.
+It can be one of three options:

+- `NONE`
+    - Does not generate a graph
+- `GRAPHVIZ`
+    - Generates a Graphviz `.dot` file to render a family tree graph
+- `GEDCOM`
+    - Generates a GEDCOM family tree file

 ### Other